nodejs/node/doc/api/child_process.md

 the Node.js event loop, pausing execution of any additional code until the spawned process exits.

-Blocking calls like these are mostly useful for simplifying general purpose scripting tasks and for simplifying the loading/processing of application configuration at startup.
+Blocking calls like these are mostly useful for simplifying general-purpose scripting tasks and for simplifying the loading/processing of application configuration at startup.